mixitconf/mixit/README.md

  - Run `./gradlew bootRun` in another terminal
  - Run `gulp watch` in another terminal
  - Open `http://localhost:8080/` in your browser
- - If you just want to restart the app: `./gradlew bootRun -x gulpBuild`
  - If you want to debug the app, add `--debug-jvm` parameter to Gradle command line

 Sass, TypeScript, `messages*.properties` and templates should be live reloaded.